 The District is required to contribute an actuarially determined rate.
 The actuarial methods and assumptions used for determining the rate are those adopted by the CalPERS Board of Administration.
-The required employer contribution rate for fiscal year 2021 was 22.68% of annual payroll reduced to 20.70% pursuant to California Senate Bill 90 (SB 90).
-Contributions to the plan from the District were \$1,060,315 for the year ended June 30, 2021.
+The required employer contribution rate for fiscal year 2022 was 22.91% of annual payroll.
+Contributions to the plan from the District were \$1,333,713 for the year ended June 30, 2022.